Find out about our market-based approach to supervising firms.

 - the firm’s business model and how it is run results in fair treatment for consumers, and

 - the firm upholds market integrity and, if it is a firm we prudentially regulate, whether it is financially sound.

 We are responsible for supervising over 56,000 firms.
 We supervise the market using different approaches.
 Our three main approaches are:

 - Pillar 1 – proactive supervision for the biggest firms.

 - Pillar 2 – event-driven, reactive supervision of actual or emerging risks according to our risk appetite.

-- Pillar 3 – thematic work which focuses on risks and issues affecting multiple firms or a sector as a whole.
+- Pillar 3 – thematic work that focuses on risks and issues affecting multiple firms or a sector as a whole.

-We intervene early where we see poor behaviour, taking action to prevent harm to consumers and markets and secure redress where appropriate.
+We intervene early where we see poor behaviour, taking action to prevent harm to consumers and markets, and getting redress where appropriate.

-All authorised firms have been allocated to one of two conduct categories:
+We have allocated all authorised firms to one of two conduct categories: